+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
 The Group applies the simplified approach to measuring expected credit losses which is based on a lifetime expected loss allowance (ECL) for trade receivables and gross amounts due from customers.
 ECLs are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Group expects to receive).
 At each reporting date, the Group assesses whether financial assets carried at amortised cost are credit-impaired.
 Evidence that a financial asset is credit-impaired includes a customer being in significant financial difficulty or a breach of contract such as a default.
 The gross carrying amount of a financial asset is written off when the Group has no reasonable expectation of recovering a financial asset in its entirety or a portion thereof.
 For individual customers, the Group individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
 The approach applied by the Group has not changed in the current year.
+For intercompany receivables balances these are reviewed and recoverability of the debtor balances are assessed by review of trade receivables and cash funds available in addition to current net asset position.
+This recoverability review determines whether a provision may be required.